-The phone is robust and has a shape and size that aims to fit the palm of your hand, in general it is a lightweight and easy to carry phone.
+The phone is robust and has a shape and size that is intended to fit the palm of the hand, overall it is a lightweight and easy to carry phone.

-The buttons, although with relief and some separation, do not get to be as big and differentiable as in other models adapted for adults and the central button with cross movement and confirmation does not convince us because many times still exerting pressure on their Central zone is not able to confirm its pulsation.
+The buttons, although with relief and some separation, are not as large and differentiable as in other models adapted for the elderly and the central button with cross movement and confirmation does not convince us because many times even exerting pressure on its central zone is not able to confirm your keystroke.

-In the different menu screens that are shown, the fonts are relatively small and the contrasts are not very strong in some sections
+On the different menu screens that are displayed, the type is relatively small and the contrasts are not very strong in some sections

-The volume is not too high nor can the audio quality be comparable to that of higher-end terminals or some designed specifically for seniors.
+The volume is not too high nor can the audio quality be comparable to that of higher-end terminals or some designed specifically for the elderly.

 The phone does not have a speaker for use as a hands-free call.

-The way of writing and sending messages is simple and precisely this screen if it presents a high contrast greater than that of the menus in general.
+The mode of writing and sending messages is simple and precisely this screen if it presents a high contrast greater than that of the menus in general.

-The FM radio does not come with built-in headphones and needs additional ones with Jack connector.
-The radio has a fairly acceptable audio quality and tunes well to the environment stations.
+The FM radio does not come with built-in headphones and requires additional ones with a Jack connector.
+The radio has a fairly acceptable audio quality and tunes in the surrounding stations well.

 The phone does not have a charging station.
-Although it incorporates a micro USB charger that is relatively simple to connect, we consider it very useful to include a charging base in this type of terminal.
+Although it incorporates a micro USB charger that is relatively easy to connect, we consider the inclusion of a charging base in this type of terminal very useful.

-The phone has an LED flashlight on top that is activated by one of the icons in the main menu.
+The phone has an LED flashlight on the top that is activated by one of the main menu icons.

-The battery of 800mAh that is included next to the terminal has a very great autonomy being able to last up to 15 hours in conversation and up to a whopping 21 days at rest without the need to charge.
+The 800mAh battery that is included with the terminal has a very long autonomy, being able to last up to 15 hours in conversation and up to a whopping 21 days in standby without the need to charge.

 Alarm, calendar and calculator